the-sarahm-project/pandemic/notes/user-stories.md

 # END GAME
 ## As a player, I want...
 - To win as as soon as cures to all 4 diseases are discovered.
-- To lose if;
+- To lose if:
-  - the outbreaks marker reaches the last space of the Outbreaks Track
+  - The outbreaks marker reaches the last space of the Outbreaks Track
   - I am unable to place the number of disease cubes _actually needed on the board_
-  - a player cannot draw 2 Player cards after doing his actions.
+  - A player cannot draw 2 Player cards after doing his actions.